nocaps-org/updown-baseline/README.md

 #### Download Image Features

 We provide pre-extracted bottom-up features for COCO and `nocaps` splits.
-These are extracted using Faster-RCNN detector pretrained on Visual Genome.
-We extract features for 100 region proposals for an image, and select them based on class detection confidence threshold of 0.2 - we finally get 10-100 features per image (adaptive).
+These are extracted using a Faster-RCNN detector pretrained on Visual Genome ([Anderson et al. 2017][7]).
+We extract features from 100 region proposals for an image, and select them based on a confidence threshold of 0.2 - we finally get 10-100 features per image (adaptive).

-Download the image features under `$PROJECT_ROOT/data` (or symlink them):
+Download (or symlink) the image features under `$PROJECT_ROOT/data` directory:

 1. COCO train2017: [link TODO]
 2. COCO val2017: [link TODO]